Boose77/resume_skills/README.md

 ### *ManageEngine Tools* -
 * AD Audit Plus
-  * Extensive use in AD Audit to troubleshoot issues with AD and User account issues.
+  * Extensive use of AD Audit to troubleshoot issues with AD and User account issues.
 * AD Manager Plus
 * M365 Manager Plus

+### *Printers* -
+* Setup enterprise grade printers of varying models for use within the company.
+* Used the internal console of the printer to configure settings
+  * NIC settings.
+  * Scanning presets.
+  * Scan to Fax/email settings.

 ## <ins>Endpoint Security</ins>
 ### *Group Policy* -